d4darius/6DPose_Enhancement/README.md

 - `--resume_posenet`: Path to a checkpoint to resume PoseNet training from.
 - `--start_epoch`: Epoch number to start training from (default: 1).
 - `--gnn`: Add this flag to use the GNN-based model instead of the standard DenseFusion.
+- `--feat`: Allows you to specify which feature will be used in the nodes of the graph (default: "color").

 **Example:**